 We always welcome new volunteers to come to our events planning meeting and also to help with our annual community events.
 Please contact the school office if you would like to join our school community team New ideas are always welcome!

 We strongly encourage parents to come in and see us if they have a problem.
-You will be seen at the earliest opportunity by the Head Teacher, Deputy Headteacher or the class teacher if appropriate.
+You will be seen at the earliest opportunity by the Executive Head Teacher, Head of School or the class teacher if appropriate.
 If this is not suitable we will make an appointment for the earliest convenient time.

 The school is supported by an Educational Welfare Officer.
 There is a visit into school every week, and absence and attendance is reported to the Local Authority.